aldenkane/cv2TermProject/README.md

-# CSE 40536/60536 Term Project: Object Detection in a Dense Cluster
+# CSE 40536/60536 Term Project: Object Detection in a Dense Cluster for Amazon Robotics

 ## Alden's Keypoint-Based Approach

 ## (a) Methods and Models

 I was motivated to attempt solutions that did not require deep learning for object detection.
 I also wanted to incorporate traditional computer vision methods to achieve higher detection accuracy.
 Methods and models that I used are:
-1. Segmenting for the tote based on color
+1. Segmenting the image for the bin based on color
 2. Scale Invariant Feature Transform (SIFT) keypoint descriptor matching
 3. CNN-based keypoint descriptor matching

 **Generating Masks for Bins**

 As this project presented object detection in an engineered environment (i.e. bin of known size and color), using this information to occlude background noise (e.g. floor around bin, carpet, edges of the bin) is a practical means of removing spurious detections.
 I achieved this by segmenting the image for all 'H' values in the HSV color space within a range of [50,76].
-The function `generate_bin_mask(img)` in `alden_cv2_functions.py`.
+The function `generate_bin_mask(img)` in `alden_cv2_functions.py` achieves this.
 It takes an RGB image as an argument, and returns a 1-channel mask for the bin.

 ![Figure 1.
 Generated Masks for Bins](/report_images/masks.png)

-**Figure 1.** Generated Masks for Bins
+<div align="center">**Figure 1.** Generated Masks for Bins</div>

 **SIFT**